gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *"Papa!"
 Maddy's scream was lost in the sound of wolves howling.
 A bear bellowed a battle cry.
-Pikes and axes in hand,
+Pikes and axes in their paws,
 the village militia poured into the square.*

 *A bolo whipped over Maddy's head and tangled around the head of the bot that had struck her father.